treyhunner/pyohio2024/outline-idea.md

 I'm a good person, so I don't do bad things... at least not *too* bad.

 I did enough bad things and they were bad enough, that I must be a bad person.

 ---

-Admitting you were wrong with small things is important.

----

-This slide is deliberately blank because I don't want to put shine a light on any one person or event in particular...

-When harm happens,

-Danya Ruttenberg has written about apologies and making amends for wrong-doing.

-Acknowledge Wrongdoing: Clearly state what you did wrong without explaining away your actions.
-Express Remorse: Sincerely express regret for the harm caused.
-Make Amends: Take concrete steps to make things right, as best you can.
-Commit to Do Better: Demonstrate a commitment avoid repeating the same mistake in the future.
-Seek Forgiveness: Request forgiveness, understanding that forgiveness may take a long time or never come.

----

-Your models of the world are always a work-in-progress.
-Accept that and embrace it.

-When a more useful model comes along, try it on.

-Then play catch up.
-You need to change your mind before you change your actions.

----